Hans5958/Official-2019-Black-MIDI-Mega-Comparison/README.md

 ### Terms

 By entering a submission into this comparison, you agree to the following:
-- You affirm you have all rights to the videos you submit
+- You affirm you have all rights to the videos you submit.
-- You allow MusiMasta to download your video for the purpose of usage in the comparison
+- You allow MusiMasta to download your video for the purpose of usage in the comparison.
-- You allow MusiMasta to render and upload a comparison video (which will be unmonetized*) to [MusiMasta's main YouTube channel](https://www.youtube.com/c/MusiMasta) which will include your video
+- You allow the usage of your video, identification info, and benchmark results in the comparison video on YouTube (which will be unmonetized*), in the spreadsheet and graphs which will be publicly available in this Github repo, and in occasional teasers and surveys hosted on Discord, Twitter, Facebook, and other related platforms.
-- You allow MusiMasta to include identification info (including but not limited to: name & computer specs) in the description of the video AND this Github repo
+- You allow MusiMasta to include identification info (including but not limited to: name & computer specs) in the video and its description AND this Github repo.

 You acknowledge that:
-- Runs may be rejected for any reason, but there will always be a follow-up reason
+- Runs may be rejected for any reason, but there will always be a follow-up reason.
-- The status of this comparison (whether it occurs or not & how many MIDIs it ends up covering) will depend on the number of people who participate
+- The status of this comparison (whether it occurs or not & how many MIDIs it ends up covering) will depend on the number of people who participate.

 Note: You may use any of the files in this fork in your own projects & videos FOR NONCOMMERICAL USES if you appropriately credit me in the description.
 Appropriate credit includes my name, "MusiMasta", and my [YouTube channel link](https://www.youtube.com/c/MusiMasta).